“The performances are a must-see and are of Broadway quality.” - Leonard

-In reflecting on our 2021 season and looking ahead to future seasons, we are amazed and proud of the opportunities we had to bring safe and effective programming to Western North Carolina.
+In reflecting on our past seasons and looking ahead to future seasons, we are amazed and proud of the opportunities we had to bring safe and effective programming to Western North Carolina.
 While COVID-19 took a toll on the entertainment industry, we love the fact that we used that opportunity to be more compassionate, understanding, and adaptable.

 With that adaptability, we created new virtual programming, launching our SART On-Demand content,

-and released online content that featured some of the wonderful talent within our community.
+and released online content that featured some of the wonderful talents within our community.

 Looking over the seasons of the past, we saw a need to include the younger generations in the magic of live theatre and with that launched our Theatre for Young Audiences program.
-We are excited to produce three Theatre for Young Audiences productions in 2022.
 We love that SART is an ever-changing, ever-growing organization and we can’t wait to see what opportunities come next.

 Southern Appalachian Repertory Theatre is such a special place for all involved and we could count 100 more reasons why we love it so!
 Do you love SART?
 Tell us why!